NickESouter/fMRIPrep-Carbon-Footprint/README.md

 # Measuring and reducing the carbon footprint of fMRI preprocessing in fMRIPrep

 This repository contains a collection of Python and Shell scripts used for the project 'Measuring and reducing the carbon footprint of fMRI preprocessing in fMRIPrep'.
-This study did not involve novel data collection, but made use of an existing repository.
+This study did not involve novel data collection, but made use of an existing repository (https://openneuro.org/datasets/ds000030/versions/1.0.0).
 The scripts included here were used to process and analyse data.
 The application and use of each is summarised below.
 Summaries here are ordered according to the order in which they would have been run for a given pipeline.
 Within each script, comments are provided to comprehensively document the intention of each section.

 For all scripts detailed below (with the exception of the pipeline-specific fMRIPrep scripts), the user must open the script and manually update the 'pipeline' variable towards the top, depending on which pipeline was being run.
 For instance, for Pipeline 0 this would simply be
 ```